-And I know what you're thinking, any form of exercise is probably the last thing on your mind when you're feeling under the weather, but research has shown that it can actually help make you feel a little better.
+It’s the time of year where any and every bug you can catch makes itself known — cold and flu season.
+And I know what you’re thinking, any form of exercise is probably the last thing on your mind when you’re feeling under the weather, but research has shown that it might actually help make you feel a little better.

 “The body releases the stress hormone cortisol while it’s fighting infections like the common cold, and research suggests that stress-relieving techniques — such as yoga and breathing exercises — may help boost immunity,” Dr. Richard Besser told CNN.
 Plus, he added, gentle stretching may help relieve aches and pains related to colds and sinus infections.

 Besser suggests determining whether or not you should exercise by using what he calls the neck rule: “If your symptoms are above the neck — sneezing, sinus pressure, stuffy nose — then breaking a sweat is generally considered safe.”

 Of course, it is always best to listen to your body, but if you feel a cold coming, or are recovering from and/or trying to prevent the flu, here are seven immunity-boosting, gentle yoga poses that are safe for you to do.